HerrZatacke/2bit-pxlr-studio/README.md

 - A name (and a logo) for this project [(suggestions welcome)](#1)
 - Displaying images
 - Sorting/deleting images
+- Thumbnail generation
+- Setting new saved images to visible
 - Better UI in general
 - Saving "EXIF-like" information with an image (possibly in the comment area for an image)
 - Different modes for taking images: